Dynamics of the anisotropic conformal Horava theory versus its kinetic-conformal formulation: Conformally flat solutions

 \subsection{On the Conformal flatness in Ho\v{r}ava theory}

 An essential characteristic of the Ho\v{r}ava theory is that a spacetime metric is not needed as a fundamental object.
 Instead, the spatial metric has independent existence.
-Indeed, the anisotropic nature of the Weyl transformations is related to the anisotropy between the space and the time \cite{Griffin:2011xs}.
+Indeed, the anisotropic nature of the Weyl transformations is related to the anisotropy between space and time \cite{Griffin:2011xs}.
 Nevertheless, Minkowski spacetime, defined in Ho\v{r}ava theory by $N = 1$, $N_i = 0$ and $g_{ij} = \delta_{ij}$ (in Cartesian coordinates), is a vacuum solution.
-Thus, in this framework there arise two different kinds of configurations which can be given the name of conformally flat.
+Thus, in this framework, two different kinds of configurations arise, which we call conformally flat.
 The first one is the anisotropic conformal class of the Minkowski solution, characterized by $N = \Omega^3$, $N_i = 0$ and $g_{ij} = \Omega^2 \delta_{ij}$.
 All configurations of this class are automatically solutions of the anisotropic conformal theory.
-The second kind arise when the condition of conformal flatness is limited to the spatial metric $g_{ij}$, which is the natural metric in Ho\v{r}ava theory.
+The second kind arises when the condition of conformal flatness is limited to the spatial metric $g_{ij}$, which is the natural metric in Ho\v{r}ava theory.
 We may define the associated conformally flat class by the single condition

 and allow for a lapse function in principle different to $N = \Omega^3$.
 The anisotropic conformal class of the Minkowski solution does not need to be solution of the kinetic-conformal theory due to the explicit breaking of the anisotropic conformal symmetry.
-In distinction, the conformally flat class defined by the weaker condition (\ref{conformallyflat}) lead to a greater set of configurations that deserves to be studied independently.
+On the contrary, the conformally flat class defined by the weaker condition (\ref{conformallyflat}) leads to a greater set of configurations that deserves to be studied independently.

 Here we study these configurations.
 We start with the anisotropic conformal theory, leaving the potential undetermined.
-This will allows us to extract some general properties of these configurations which can be compared with the kinetic-conformal theory.
+This allows us to extract some general properties of these configurations which can be compared with the kinetic-conformal theory.
 Our first result about the conformally flat configurations defined by (\ref{conformallyflat}) can be deduced by combining Eqs.~(\ref{varpicero}) and (\ref{dotgconf}), using $P_N=0$ explicitly.
 By inserting (\ref{conformallyflat}) in (\ref{dotgconf}) we get the equation

 Now the constraint $\pi = 0$ (\ref{varpicero}) implies that the trace of this equation is zero, so we have